Joos–Weinberg equation

-In relativistic quantum mechanics and quantum field theory, the Joos–Weinberg equation is a relativistic wave equations applicable to free particles of arbitrary spin j, an integer for bosons (j = 1, 2, 3 ...) or half-integer for fermions (j = 1/2, 3/2, 5/2 ...).
+In relativistic quantum mechanics and quantum field theory, the Joos–Weinberg equation is a relativistic wave equation applicable to free particles of arbitrary spin j, an integer for bosons (j = 1, 2, 3 ...) or half-integer for fermions (j = 1/2, 3/2, 5/2 ...).
 The solutions to the equations are wavefunctions, mathematically in the form of multi-component spinor fields.
 The spin quantum number is usually denoted by s in quantum mechanics, however in this context j is more typical in the literature (see references).

-It is named after H. Joos and Steven Weinberg, found in the early 1960s.
+It is named after Hans H. Joos and Steven Weinberg, found in the early 1960s.